DETAILED ACTION

 Thus, it would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to incorporate the groups of PDSCH teachings of GE into the invention of Liu in order to provide an effective multi-site scheduling based on multiple DCI scheme which supports two or more network devices to schedule their respective PDSCHs for terminal devices through their respective DCIs for data transmission (GE: Page 2, paragraph 6).

-Regarding claim 22, Liu in view of GE teaches the apparatus of claim 15, wherein the HARQ-ACK codebook includes the HARQ-ACK feedback for a DCI format indicating a release of a semi-persistent scheduling (SPS) PDSCH for a multicast transmission (Liu: ¶ 82, ¶ 203; wherein the DCI format used for activation or deactivation of semi-persistent scheduling may include a first field indicating information indicating the HARQ-ACK codebook.
+Regarding claim 22, Liu in view of GE and Karaki teaches the UE of claim 15, wherein the HARQ-ACK codebook includes the HARQ-ACK feedback for a DCI format indicating a release of a semi-persistent scheduling (SPS) PDSCH for a multicast transmission (Liu: ¶ 82, ¶ 203; wherein the DCI format used for activation or deactivation of semi-persistent scheduling may include a first field indicating information indicating the HARQ-ACK codebook.
 The terminal apparatus 1 may associate the HARQ-ACK for the SPS PDSCH or the SPS PDSCH release scheduled using the DCI format with the HARQ-ACK codebook indicated in the first field, and wherein in the PDSCH, the RRC signaling transmitted from the base station apparatus may be signaling common to multiple terminal apparatuses in a cell (i.e., a multicast transmission)).

 Regarding claim 23, Liu teaches a processor for wireless communication, comprising: